Installing macFUSE

 macFUSE

 macFUSE is a macOS kernel extension used to create virtual filesystems.
 It's built and maintained by Benjamin Fleischer (https://osxfuse.github.io).
-Mimiq automatically downloads the installer for the latest macFUSE release that is confirmed to be compatible with Workspaces.
+Mimiq automatically downloads the correct macFUSE installer for your OS.

 If your Mac is managed through MDM, stop now and contact your System Administrator.
 The following steps below will not apply when using MDM.